plugorgau/plugorgau.github.io/content/events/2025/installfest/index.md

 ### Installing Linux

 The Live Boot USB has a desktop icon to install Linux onto the hard disk.
 Please do not use this until you are ready to replace Windows!
 A small number of questions are asked about the keyboard, language, and location (for time zone) and then the installation proceeds with very little user interaction.
-Once installed, you are asked to remove the Live Boot USB and allow the computer to reboot from its own data storage runnng Linux instead of Windows.
+Once installed, you are asked to remove the Live Boot USB and allow the computer to reboot from its own data storage running Linux instead of Windows.

 ### Using security updates and installing additional apps